arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-4-Data-Warehouse/ReadMe.md

 ![image](https://user-images.githubusercontent.com/68102477/121469810-8085df80-ca00-11eb-9c97-7d03fa9757e5.png)

-The End is in Sight
-You have seen the diagram above in earlier lessons, but it makes sense to revisit it now.
-The data warehouse supports the reporting that is the ultimate goal of the Data Architect.
-We have said many times throughout the course, it is the pot at the end of the rainbow.
+The data warehouse supports REPORTING, which is the ultimate goal of the Data Architect.
 Decision-makers can now dive deep into the data to find hidden trends and other valuable information.

 ### Why Data Warehousing Matters

-The Value of Data
+**The Value of Data**

-Especially in unpredictable times, business leaders need access to their data to provide up to date, easy to access, and well-organized data to help provide insights to help navigate based on factual data, and not emotion.
+Especially in **unpredictable times**, business leaders need access to their data to get up to date, easy to access, and well-organized information to help get insights  - **and navigate based on factual information, and not emotions.**

-Insightful reporting data
 A data warehouse can provide insightful reporting data from across the entire organization.

-Important decisions can be made such as
+**Important decisions can be made such as**

 Selling or closing certain business units

-Merging some departments to minimize the costs Acquiring an external company to fill an unseen need Opening branches to enter into new markets Productivity can be increased by understanding the perspective from multiple departmental perspectives.
-Inefficiencies can be identified and addressed.
+Merging some departments to minimize the costs

+Acquiring an external company to fill an unseen need

+Opening branches to enter into new markets

+**Productivity can be increased by understanding the perspective from multiple departmental perspectives.
+Inefficiencies can be identified and addressed.**

-What-if scenarios using clean enterprise data sets can be run to innovate possibilities Up to date and factual data related to revenue and expenses can be used to manage profits Case Study: The impact of COVID
+What-if scenarios using clean enterprise data sets can be run to innovate possibilities

+Up to date and factual data related to revenue and expenses can be used to manage profits

+**Case Study: The impact of COVID**

 A data warehouse is even more important in these unprecedented situations:

 Several big tech companies crossed the $1 trillion market capitalization recently.

 During the period of COVID, a top tech company doubled its market cap to $2 trillion. when many companies are struggling to survive.

 Yet, some companies lost revenue.
 How is that possible?

 One of the reasons some companies were able to thrive during COVID time was that their Data Architecture was in place and decision-makers had access to up-to-date data from all aspects of the organization.
 The Source of Truth data provided reports that allowed them to understand their exact situation, and could plan accordingly.

 ### EDW

 [Enterprise Data warehouse or "EDW"](https://en.wikipedia.org/wiki/Data_warehouse)